A general framework for data-driven uncertainty quantification under complex input dependencies using vine copulas: Discussion

 The methodology was first demonstrated on a simple horizontal truss model, for which Monte Carlo solutions were computationally affordable, and then replicated on a more complex truss model of a dome.
 Both structures deflected in response to loads on different nodes.
-Changing the copula among the loads from the independence to a Gaussian to a tail-dependent C-vine copula significantly changed the statistics of the deflection, in particular its variance and upper quantiles.
-Taken the vine copula as the true dependence structure among the loads, the independence and Gaussian assumptions thus led to a large mis-estimation of these statistics.
+Changing the copula among the loads from the independence to a Gaussian to a tail-dependent C-vine copula changed the statistics of the deflection, in particular its variance and upper quantiles.
+Taken the vine copula as the true dependence structure among the loads, the independence and Gaussian assumptions thus led to biased estimates of these statistics.
 The failure probability of the two systems, in particular, was mis-estimated by one to two orders of magnitude.
 This was true regardless of the particular UQ method used for the estimation.
 Using instead a vine copula model of the input dependencies and fitting the model to relatively few input observations yielded far better estimates.

-These results demonstrate that using a proper dependence model for the inputs can be more critical to high-accuracy estimates of the output's statistics than employing a superior UQ algorithm.
-Our framework encompasses both aspects, allowing highly flexible probabilistic models of the input to be combined with virtually any UQ technique available to date.
+These results demonstrate that using a proper dependence model for the inputs can be more critical to get high-accuracy estimates of the output statistics than employing a superior UQ algorithm.
+Our framework encompasses both aspects, allowing highly flexible probabilistic models of the input to be combined with virtually any UQ technique designed to solve problems characterized by (finitely many) coupled inputs.
+Also, we demonstrated that a suitable vine representation can be properly inferred on data also in the presence of simple Gaussian dependencies.
+Thus, this class of dependence models effectively covers a broader range of problems than the Nataf transform (also in its generalized form by \citet{Lebrun2009b}) does.